 Did I mention black mambas could reach a length of up to 4.5 m?
 Yes, it’s a big snake!

-Mosquito bites are responsible for over one million human losses worldwide every year, and are accountable for one African child death every 30 seconds (according to Malaria No More).
+Mosquito bites are responsible for over one million human losses worldwide every year, and are accountable for one African child death every 2 minutes.

 The disease is transmitted by the anopheles, female mosquitoes that may cause malaria, yellow fever and dengue fever.

 Honey badgers are fearless, display considerable aggression and have a convincing bite.
 They are incredible hunters, and will eat almost anything: insects, rodents, birds and even deadly snakes.
-Their loose skin enables them to escape predators trying to get hold of them.

 These ferocious creatures will even attack humans, and have been known to bravely assault vehicles for no apparent reason.